discover-labs/dictum/docs/docs/data_model/reusable_expressions.md

 --8<-- "snippets/reusable_expressions/measures.yml"
 ```

-In the expression language, we use the `distinct` function instead of SQL
+In the expression language, we use the `countd` function instead of SQL
 `count(distinct x)` syntax.

 You can reference measures by their ID prepended with a `$` symbol, like this: `$revenue`.